History of the Hamad bin Khalifa Symposium on Islamic Art

 In 2013, God Is the Light of the Heavens and the Earth: Light in Islamic Art and Culture was held in Palermo, Italy, where 13 speakers, including the artist Shirin Neshat, addressed the integral role of light in Islamic civilizations across a wide range of media.
 The 2015 Symposium, By the Pen and What They Write, in Doha, explored the central role of the written word in Islam and how writing practices have evolved and adapted in different historical contexts.

 The 2017 Symposium was held the Virginia Museum of Fine Arts; titled Islamic Art: Past, Present and Future, the gathering of 14 speakers — including Her Excellency Sheikha Al Mayassa bint Hamad bin Khalifa Al Thani and the noted contemporary artists Lalla Essaydi and Shahzia Sikander – discussed a range of issues in the contemporary art of the Middle East.
 The Seas and the Mobility of Islamic Art and Culture traced the currents of change that unite the visual and material culture of the Islamic world across space and time.
 It was held in Doha, Qatar on the campus of VCUarts Qatar in November 2019.
+The Environment and Ecology in Islamic Art and Culture was held online from November 8 to November 15, 2021.
+For the program, please visit the 2019 Program page of the website.
 The proceedings of each symposium have been published by Yale University Press.

 Sponsored by Virginia Commonwealth University (VCU) School of the Arts in Richmond, Virginia, VCUarts Qatar and Qatar Foundation, the Hamad bin Khalifa Symposium on Islamic Art seeks to explore broad issues in the visual arts of the Islamic world.
-The symposia were organized by Sheila Blair and Jonathan Bloom, shared holders of the Hamad bin Khalifa Endowed Chair in Islamic Art at VCU, from 2004 to 2017, and are now organized by a committee of art historians at VCUarts Qatar, including Radha Dalal, Interim Director of Art History and Assistant Professor of Islamic Art, VCUarts Qatar; Jochen Sokoly, Associate Professor of Islamic Art, VCUarts Qatar; and Sean Roberts, Lecturer in Early Modern Art at the University of Tennessee.
+The symposia were organized by Sheila Blair and Jonathan Bloom, shared holders of the Hamad bin Khalifa Endowed Chair in Islamic Art at VCU, from 2004 to 2017, and are now organized by a committee of art historians at VCUarts Qatar, including Radha Dalal, Interim Director of Art History and Associate Professor of Islamic Art, VCUarts Qatar; Jochen Sokoly, Associate Professor of Islamic Art, VCUarts Qatar; and Sean Roberts, Lecturer in Early Modern Art at the University of Tennessee and Affiliated Associate Professor at VCUarts Qatar.
 The Hamad bin Khalifa Symposium Project Manager has been Marisa Angell Brown since 2008.